-When we bought this old house, it had a very thick concrete patio, wrapped around with a solid wooden fence.
+When we bought this old house, it had a very thick concrete patio, wrapped around by a solid wooden fence.
 There was a substantial garden bed in front of it.
-The fence was all distressed from no maintenance, so it soon seemed a perfect surface to paint on.
-After a few power washes, I decided to paint murals on it as a backdrop to a garden which could be planted in front of it.
+The fence was distressed from no maintenance and so it soon seemed a perfect surface to paint on.
+After a few power washes I decided to paint murals on it as a backdrop to a garden which could be planted in front of it.
 I also stamped the entire patio in brick pattern to give it a paved look.
 It stayed that way for a while until a few years back my daughter and I decided to draw freehand doodles on it using exterior porch paint.
-I grew up seeing ephemeral floor paintings called alpona during many festivals, rituals, and ceremonies back in India.
-The school I went to for my undergraduate studies had a special genre of these and so the lifelong affinity for alpona developed very naturally, having had it included in our curriculum.
+I had grown up seeing ephemeral floor paintings called alpona during many festivals, rituals, and ceremonies back in India.
+The school I went to for my undergraduate studies had a special genre of alpona and so the lifelong affinity for this ephemeral art developed very naturally.
 I drew them whenever I got a chance.
-So when we decided to floor paint on our patio, we had that in mind and have to say that we had one of our best times collaborating on that!
-But since we live in Michigan and for an extended period we have snow sitting on the patio, it has been challenging to maintain it.
-But It has been one of the best cosmetic additions to our house!
-The bright fence has a different look in every season and specially in winter it almost has a surreal effect on the landscape when we look out!
+So when we decided to floor paint on our patio we had that in mind and it ended up being one of our best collaborations!
+But due to the extreme winter conditions in Michigan, it has been quite challenging to maintain it but it is worth the effort.
+The bright fence along withe floor painting has a different look every season and specially in winter it has a very surreal look!